c0c0n3/kitt4sme/arch/catalogue/README.md

   specific needs of the KITT4SME project.
 * Data sheets.
 Digital data sheets for module composability developed by VTT.
-* Adaptive Questionnaire.
+* [Adaptive Questionnaire][aq].
 SUPSI's AI-powered questionnaire to determine the most suitable service kit for a manufacturing company.

 ### Infrastructure services